atallah-salah/webgl-Three.js/README.md

 or

--clone it
+- clone it
--open index.html in browser
+- open index.html in browser

 - w : to move forward
 - s : to return back